-Meet the Interventional Pain Management team at Orthopaedic & Spine Center (OSC)!
-These individuals are devoted to the identification and treatment of chronic pain disorders.
+The Interventional Pain Management team at Orthopaedic & Spine Center (OSC) are devoted to the identification and treatment of chronic pain disorders.
 They interpret the patient’s pain in the context of their clinical history, physical examination and diagnostic imaging.
 We now offer Medical Psychology services for our patients, as an adjunct therapy for treating the depression, anxiety, catastrophizing and other cognitive disorders which often accompany and exacerbate chronic pain conditions.
 In doing so, OSC has created the most comprehensive, holistic program for treating chronic pain in the area.

 Interventional Pain Management is a sub-specialty of pain management.
 It is termed “interventional” because OSC specialists often use minimally-invasive procedures to identify and treat the root cause of a person’s pain, called the “pain generator.”